mckib2/ssfp/README.rst

        approach for simultaneous T1 and T2 mapping using phase‐cycled balanced steady‐state free precession."
        Magnetic resonance in medicine 79.2 (2018): 711-722.
+..
+[5] Hargreaves, Brian A., et al. "Fat‐suppressed steady‐state
+       free precession imaging using phase detection."
+Magnetic Resonance in Medicine: An Official Journal of the International Society for Magnetic Resonance in Medicine 50.1 (2003): 210-213.